- China Motorcycle Ride Part Two - November 30, 2024

 The BMW has had a small update since the model I rode while the Honda has not been updated since it’s release 6 years ago.
 They both retail in the mid $40K price range in Australia although like new barely ridden Gold Wings are commonly being sold for 10K below that so they take a bigger depreciation hit than the BMW.

 The BMW K1600GT was a model I had been considering but am not so sure about now.
 I think the K1600B bagger model might be a better fit for me.
-If I understand correctly BMW says the bagger power is a little earlier again in the rev range and the screen on the bagger would probably suit me more also.
+If I understand correctly BMW says the bagger tune delivers torque a little earlier in the rev range and the screen on the bagger would probably suit me much more also.

 That said the BMW can be ridden quite spiritedly when put into Dynamic mode which firms the suspension up and it has more ground clearance than the Honda.
 But if I wanted to ride that way I’d choose a Sport Tourer.